 Frequent hand-washing may be key to staying healthy, especially now and during cold and flu season, but it can really take a toll on your skin.
-That goes double in winter, when colder temps and drier air conspire to zap skin of the natural oils that maintain moisture and provide a protective barrier.
+That goes double in winter when colder temps and drier air conspire to zap skin of the natural oils that maintain moisture and provide a protective barrier.
 This can lead to dry, cracked hands.

 “People think water is moisturizing, but it’s actually drying — when it evaporates, it reduces skin’s natural oils,” said Dr. Alissa O’Brien, a dermatologist at Water’s Edge Dermatology.
 “And if you’re using hot water and harsh soap over and over throughout the day, it’s the perfect storm for drying out your skin.”

 Soap doesn’t discriminate between germs and the skin’s protective oils; neither does the alcohol in hand sanitizer.
-With frequent use, both can lead to dryness, irritation and rash-like dermatitis or eczema.
-They can also lead to cracks in the skin which allow for entry of germs like staph that make you more susceptible to skin infections.
+With frequent use, both can lead to dryness, irritation, and rash-like dermatitis or eczema.
+They can also lead to cracks in the skin which allow for the entry of germs like staph that make you more susceptible to skin infections.